techidaily/site-extra-skills/source/_posts/updated-mastering-audio-diminishment-in-lumafusion.md

 In that window, you can select the MP3 format in the format customization box to continue with storing your file to your system.
 After making any necessary adjustments to the audio file, click the Export button below, which will ultimately direct you to the area on your PC where you want to store the audio.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/omWG4u39lmE?si=yk1AEo_gzDpGjYbl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 3\.
 Related FAQs about LumaFusion

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xIP8ktrmOdg?si=zRnjbGzM6PDx2jCq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 1\.
 How do you fade in a title LumaFusion?